nozaq/terraform-aws-secure-baseline/README.md

 - Enable CloudTrail in all regions and deliver events to CloudWatch Logs.
 - Object-level logging for all S3 buckets is enabled by default.
+- CloudTrail Insights event logging is enabled by default.
 - CloudTrail logs are encrypted using AWS Key Management Service.
 - All logs are stored in the S3 bucket with access logging enabled.
 - Logs are automatically archived into Amazon Glacier after the given period(defaults to 90 days).